TheRobBrennan/explore-craft-cms/craft-cms-docker/README.md

 ```

 We will want to have our CI process use a modified version of our Docker compose file.
 See `craft-cms-docker/docker-compose-ci.yml`

+# Performance

+Please see [A Craft CMS Development Workflow With Docker: Part 6 - Performance](https://mattgrayisok.com/a-craft-cms-development-workflow-with-docker-part-6-performance) for running Craft CMS within a Docker container.